zfwangDP/boltz/README.md

 We welcome external contributions and are eager to engage with the community.
 Connect with us on our [Slack channel](https://join.slack.com/t/boltz-community/shared_invite/zt-37uc4m8t2-gbbph6ka704ORcDCHLlFKg) to discuss advancements, share insights, and foster collaboration around Boltz-2.

+On recent NVIDIA GPUs, Boltz leverages the acceleration provided by [NVIDIA  cuEquivariance](https://developer.nvidia.com/cuequivariance) kernels.
 Boltz also runs on Tenstorrent hardware thanks to a [fork](https://github.com/moritztng/tt-boltz) by Moritz Thüning.

 ## License